 The population of Europe is shrinking and growing older, albeit to differing degrees and at different rates in different countries [1].
 Increases in life expectancy and reduced fertility rates are the main drivers of this transition [2].
 Life expectancy at birth has been steadily increasing in Europe since the 1960s at a rate of more than two years per decade, reaching an average of 81 years in 2018 [3,4].
 Also, over the same period, the average life expectancy at age 65 years in Europe rose by more than five years, with 65-year-olds in 2018 expected to live around 18.1 to 21.6 more years [4-6].
-As the prevalence of disabilities, chronic diseases and frailty increases with advancing age, an unprecedented increase in the number of people in need of long-term care has been noted and is expected to continue in the next 50 years, with average life expectancy at birth reaching en, respectively, by 2070 [10].
-Although European countries have responded to this emerging nt trend is unmistakable: policy reforms that increasingly shift the responsibility for long-term care normalized we have a more and caregivers [11,12].
+As the prevalence of disabilities, chronic diseases and frailty increases with advancing age, an unprecedented increase in the number of people in need of long-term care has been noted in the past few decades [7-9].
+This trend is expected to continue in the next 50 years, with average life expectancy at birth reaching 86.1 and 90.3 years for men and women, respectively, by 2070 [10].
+Although European countries have responded to this emerging demand in different ways, the dominant trend is unmistakable: policy reforms that increasingly shift the responsibility for long-term care from the welfare state to informal caregivers [11,12].
 As a result, greater expectations and responsibility are now being placed on informal caregivers, who are expected to play an even greater role than their already dominant one in the provision of long-term care.
 The prevalence of informal care in Europe is already large, with estimates ranging from 9% to 34% among the adult population [13].
 However, recent research projects that the number of potential caregivers available per older person will decline uniformly in the upcoming decades, thus increasing pressure on fewer available caregivers [14].
 Considering the growing role of informal caregivers, it is imperative that we seek ways to ameliorate the potential negative effects of informal care on their health, wellness, and financial well-being so that the informal caregiving 'system' is sustained.
 Therefore, research that seeks to understand caregiving experiences and outcomes, as well as the underlying factors that shape them, is becoming increasingly relevant and necessary.